aj-staton/electrical/README.md

 # Electrical Engineering
 This repository houses some of the files I have needed thorughout my Electrical Engineering coursework.
-These include things for circuit analysis, circuit design, and signal processing.
+This includes strategies for circuit analysis, circuit design, and signal processing.

 ## circuits
 These Matlab scripts have been used to solve circuit diagrams or assist with circuit design.